WHO WE ARE

-We have so far reached 3320 young people, organised 2 mentorship dialogues and 1 art exhibition, worked within 25 schools, and also reached over 700,000 people online.
-Because of our great work, in 2018, our team leader was nominated for The Africa Youth Leader Of The Year , accepted for the Young African Leadership Initiative (YALI) and in 2017, he was nominated for the Young Achievers awards .
+We have reached 3320 young people, organized 2 mentorship dialogues and 1 art exhibition, and also reached over 700,000 people online.
+In 2018, our team leader was nominated for The Africa Youth Leader Of The Year, accepted for the Young African Leadership Initiative (YALI) and in 2017, he was nominated for the Young Achievers awards.
 THIS IS JUST THE BEGINNING

 WORDS TO DEEDS

-In July 2018, Deutsche Welle T.V from Germany featured him in a full documentary called #77 Percent as the second person in the whole of East Africa after Bobi Wine.
-Kato has now performed on big dancer competitions such as the Break Fast Jam 2018 and he also won the Hip-Hop for Society kids dance battle 2018 – he has appeared in The New Vision, a major newspaper in Uganda
+In 2018, he appeared on Deutsche Welle T.V from Germany on a documentary called #77 Percent.
+Kato has also been supported to perform at big dancer competitions such as the Break Fast Jam 2018 and also won the Hip-Hop for Society kids dance battle 2018.

-Kizza A, (in a yellow), She is a student at Masanafu high school doing arts.
-Not like some other girls from humble backgrounds, Kizza is self motivated, open minded and she is passionate about leadership.
+Kizza A, 17 years (in a yellow), She is a student at Masanafu high school doing arts.
+She is passionate about leadership.
 In 2018, she was selected among the 120 young leaders from 18 African countries that convened in Kampala, on December 6-8, 2018 for the third edition of the Young Leaders Forum.